 You are here

 The nature of organised crime in Europe is changing.
 Organised crime groups are more networked, operate across multiple jurisdictions, and increasingly focus on economic and relatively lower-risk crimes such as illicit trade, whose harm is more difficult to demonstrate.
-This project looks to provide research to better understand these trends and to help governments and law enforcement agencies respond to organised crime more effectively.
+This work strand provides robust and independent research to better understand these trends and to help governments and law enforcement agencies respond to organised crime more effectively.

-Organised Crime & Illicit Trade in Europe Conference
+Organised Crime and Illicit Trade in Europe Conference (2016)

 21-22 November 2016 | Brussels, Belgium